 4. Do I need a copyright notice to protect my work (writings, art, music, etc.)?

 Not at all.
 Copyright notices stopped being mandatory in this country in 1989 when the U.S. joined the Berne Convention.
-Still, using a notice is still a good idea.
+Nevertheless, using a notice is a good idea.
 That way, you put others on notice that you consider a work to be your property, and that nobody should use it without your permission.
 The correct form for a copyright notice is "Copyright [year of creation] by [author/owner]".
 That's it!
 Many people use the C-in-a-circle symbol instead of the word "Copyright".
 Any copyright notice should be in the correct owner's name.

 5. If I see something and it does not have a copyright notice, does that automatically mean I can use it?

-No. A copyright notice is not required in order to have copyright protection.
+No. A copyright notice is not required to have copyright protection.
 It is true that many things are not protected by copyright.
 However, it is a good practice to analyze any work that has no copyright notice, and determine whether it is likely to be protected by copyright.

 6. If I use somebody's work without permission but give credit to the author or publisher, am I still infringing on copyright?